niklasmh/client-side-python-runner/README.md

 // Set options (this will merge with existing options) pythonRunner.setOptions({
+  // This represents the values returned from the print
+  // function in Python.
   output: console.log,

+  // Some engines can stop and wait for input, others
+  // cannot.
+To be safe, prompt is the default as it
+  // stops JavaScript altogether and thereforeworks on
+  // all cases.
   input: prompt,

-  pythonVersion: 3, // Version 3 is default, unless it is not possible using the current engine });
+  // Version 3 is default, unless it is not possible
+  // using the current engine
+  pythonVersion: 3,
+});

 // Run the code